ballerina-platform/module-ballerinax-hubspot.crm.object.tickets/README.md

 ### Step 2: Instantiate a new connector

-1. Create a `Config.toml` file and, configure the obtained credentials obtained in the above steps as follows:
+1. Create a `Config.toml` file inside the Ballerina package and add the following configurations with the values retrieved in the earlier steps as follows:

    ```toml
     clientId = <Client Id>